Stéphanie Gicquel

 Stéphanie Gicquel is a French athlete, M&A lawyer, author and speaker born in Carcassonne on July 9, 1982, ultra-distance runner and French 24-hour champion in 2018 and 2022, vice-European 24-hour champion in 2022, holder of the French athletics record in the 24-hour discipline (253.58 km) and vice-world champion in the 100 km with the French athletics team.
-She is also an explorer and since 2015 has held the record for the longest cross-country skiing expedition carried out by a woman in Antarctica without using sled dogs nor kites.
 She is also a writer, author of several books on her expeditions and on running.
-A figure of adaptation in extreme conditions, she participates in work with experts and scientists on the capacity of the human body to adapt to environmental stresses in a context of global warming, the impact of movement and nutrition on the well-being and performance.
+A figure of adaptation in extreme conditions, she participates in work with experts and scientists on the capacity of the human body to adapt to environmental stresses in the context of global warming, and the impact of movement and nutrition on well-being and performance.

 Biography

 Stéphanie Gicquel was born in Carcassonne in July 1982.
 She later attended HEC Paris, where she would meet her future husband Jérémie.

 In 2018, she became French national champion at the 24-hour running race in Albi (215.384 km) and finished 7th at the World Championships organized the following year (240.6 km).
 In 2022, a year after a serious accident having immobilized her for several months, she regained the title of champion of France during the 24-hour running race in Brive (240.028 km) by then improving the record of this event having notably hosted the world championships.
 She also finished vice-champion of France in the 100 km running distance in 2021 and 2022.

 She was selected with the French athletics team for the 100 km World Championships in Berlin (August 27, 2022) and the 24-hour European Championships in Verona (September 17, 2022): vice-world champion with the French athletics team at the 100 km event, she won silver again three weeks with the French athletics team at the 24-hour European Championships and also became the 24-hour vice European champion, improving the French national record (253.58 km run in 24 hours).
 She was elected athlete of the month for September 2022 by the French Athletics Federation.
 Stephanie Gicquel trains regularly at INSEP, where she also participates in research programs on the body's adaptation to environmental stress.
 She is the first French athlete to achieve five international-level performances in long-distance and ultra-distance races during the same sporting season (in 11 months).